-Telum Media Group PTE Ltd (“Telum”, "we", or "us") is committed to protecting and respecting your privacy.
+Telum Media Group PTE Ltd (“Telum”, "we", "us" or “our”) is committed to protecting and respecting your privacy.

 This Privacy and Cookies Policy (“Notice”) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us and our partners.
 Please read this Notice carefully to understand our views and practices regarding your personal data and how we will treat it.